 What happens if I don’t have health insurance after I turn 31?

 To be honest, nothing.
-But when you do decide to take out hospital cover you could be faced with a Lifetime Health Cover (LHC) loading – which means you will pay more for your cover.
+But when you do decide to take out Hospital Cover you could be faced with a Lifetime Health Cover (LHC) loading – which means you will pay more for your cover.
 For every year after your 31st birthday that you are without hospital cover, you will pay an additional 2% on top of your hospital cover premiums when you take it up.

 What is the LHC loading and how does it work?

-Introduced by the Australian Government the LHC was designed to encourage people to take out hospital cover earlier in life and maintain it.
+Introduced by the Australian Government, the LHC was designed to encourage people to take out Hospital Cover earlier in life and maintain it.
 You have until 1 July following your 31st birthday to take out hospital cover without being penalised.
 If you don’t hold hospital cover on 1 July following your 31st birthday, for every year that you don’t have cover, you’ll be required to pay an additional 2% on top of your hospital premiums.

 If you choose to take out hospital cover by 31, you’ll have a 0% LHC loading compared to someone who takes out cover at 40 who will have a 20% loading.
 When you have a loading, you will need to keep paying this for 10 years before it’s removed.